tom-smith-okta/okta-api-center/gateways/mulesoft/readme.md

 (q) quit
 ```

-Press C (or enter) to continue.
+To just accept all default values automatically, enter `a`

-The bootstrap tool iterates through the values in the input file, pausing to ask if you want to accept each value.
+Or, you can press C (or enter) to continue.
+In this case the bootstrap tool iterates through the values in the input file, pausing to ask if you want to accept each value.
 You can enter "a" to accept all remaining values without pausing.

 We now have values that we can enter into Mulesoft Anypoint to set up Okta as an identity provider.